Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/index.md

 ## Executive Summary

-Sales spikes occur in January, June, and August; retaining members outside of these peak periods is essential to stabilize revenue.
-IKIGAI GYM is currently losing half of its members by the 105-day mark, underscoring the urgency of stronger retention efforts.
-Our analysis shows that membership type, engagement behaviors, and payment reliability are the strongest drivers of retention.
-By promoting annual agreements, boosting member engagement, and proactively intervening on early risk signals, the gym can extend member lifecycles and stabilize recurring revenue.
+Right now, we see sales spikes in January, June, and August.
+If we don’t keep members engaged between those peaks, revenue takes a hit.
+At IKIGAI GYM, half of our members are leaving by the 105-day mark — that’s a clear sign we need stronger retention.
+The data shows three big drivers: membership type, how engaged members are, and whether they pay reliably.
+If we push more annual agreements, deepen engagement through classes, small purchases, personal training, and step in early when members show risk, we can extend lifecycles and keep revenue consistent.

 - **Annual contracts drive stability**: Annual members churn at just 11.6–13.6%, compared to 18–25.8% for month-to-month contracts.
 Steering stable, local members toward annual plans reduces early cancellations.